egoist/yaup/README.md

 })
 ```

-Run `yaup` in this directly, it will emit:
+Run `yaup` in this directory, it will emit:

 - `dist/esm/index.js`
 - `dist/cjs/index.js`